MilenTecle/human-body-quiz/README.md

  - [Quicksounds](https://quicksounds.com/library/sounds/heartbeat)

 ### Acknowledgements
-- Antonio, my mentor, for guiding med throughout the project and has given me important suggestions to improve the quiz and funcionality.
+- Antonio, my mentor, for guiding med throughout the project with important suggestions to improve the quiz and funcionality.
-- To my husband and family, for all the support and patience.
+- To my husband and family, for all the support and patience throughout this project.